 WARNING!
 Risk of ceiling collapse and heavy unit falling.
-Can cause building and equipment damage, serious injury, or death.
+Can cause building and equipment damage, serious injury or death.
 Verify that the supporting roof structure is capable of supporting the weight of the unit(s) and the accessories.
-See Indoor Unit Weights on page 18, for the unit weights.
+See Indoor Unit Weights on page 20 for the unit weights.
 Securely anchor the top ends of the suspension rods and verify that all nuts are tight.

 WARNING!
-Risk of smoke and fire.
-Can cause activation of fire suppression systems, building evacuation, dispatching of fire/rescue equipment and personnel and catastrophic canister failure resulting in water leaks, equipment damage, injury, or death.
-Using a humidifier canister that has reached the end of it's service life can be extremely hazardous.
-If the canister cannot be replaced immediately at the end of life condition, turn Off the power and water supply to the humidifier and remove the canister until a replacement canister can be installed.
+Risk of improper humidifier canister maintenance.
+Can cause serious injury or death.
+Building and equipment damage may also result.
+Can cause fire suppression and alarm system activation, resulting in building evacuation and mobilization of emergency fire and rescue services.
+Using a humidifier canister that has reached the end of its service life can be extremely hazardous.
+If the canister cannot be replaced immediately at the end of life condition, turn off the power and water supply to the humidifier and remove the canister until a replacement canister can be installed.
 Do not ignore humidifier problem alarms.
-Resetting humidifier without addressing cause may result in fire or damage due to leaking water.
+Resetting the humidifier without addressing cause may result in fire or damage from leaking water.

 CAUTION: Risk of excessive refrigerant line pressure.
-Can cause tubing and component rupture resulting in equipment damage and personal injury.
-Do not close off any field installed refrigerant line isolation valve for repairs unless a pressure relief valve is field installed in the line between the isolation valve and the check valve.
-The pressure relief valve must be rated 5% to 10% higher than the system design pressure.
-An increase in ambient temperature can cause the pressure of the isolated refrigerant to rise and exceed the system design pressure rating (marked on the unit nameplate).
+Can cause equipment damage or injury resulting from tubing and component rupture.
+Do not close off the refrigerant-line isolation valve for repairs unless a pressure-relief valve is field- installed in the line between the isolation valve and the check valve.
+The pressure-relief valve must be rated 5% to 10% higher than the system-design pressure.
+An increase in ambient temperature can cause the pressure of the isolated refrigerant to rise and exceed the system-design pressure rating (marked on the unit nameplate).